 Treats genital and rectal warts that are outside the body (external).
-Also treats certain types of a skin condition called actinic keratoses.
-Also treats a form of skin cancer called basal cell carcinoma.
+Also treats certain types of actinic keratosis (AK) and basal cell carcinoma (sBCC).

 If a dose is missed: